This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 They offer a Rice Experience for visitors looking for things to do in Luang Prabang that teach them about the process of planting and harvesting a rice paddy through fun, hands-on lessons.
 Although the experience is a bit pricey, the money goes toward community projects including schooling for local farmers’s children and scholarships for students at the Agricultural College of Luang Prabang.

 You can even spend the night on the farm with a Home Stay visit.
 There are also opportunities to go more in depth to learn about farming and teach English to local students as a Volunteer.

 4. Observe Tak Bat Alms Giving

-Tak Bat alms giving is a daily Buddhist ritual that has been going on in Luang Prabang for centuries.
-Attend the ceremony if you have spiritual inklings or are interested to learn more about this important facet of life for Laos Buddhists.
-You can observe the ceremony on the main street in town, or on practically any small side street on the peninsula around 5:30am.
+Tak Bat almsgiving is a daily Buddhist ritual that has been going on in Luang Prabang for centuries.
+Attend the ceremony if you have spiritual inklings or are interested to learn more about the spiritual things to do in Luang Prabang and about this important facet of life for Laos Buddhists.
+You can observe the ceremony on the main street in town or on practically any small side street on the peninsula around 5:30 am.

 The event has become quite a tourist spectacle in recent years, but there are some steps you can take to ensure you are respectful when you go.

 For a truly unique experience of viewing the Tak Bat ceremony, you can stay at Jumbo Guesthouse, located in a village 5km outside the city.
 The owner, Monica, will be happy to take you on an early morning walk to view Tak Bat in the village.
 This was one of the most memorable and special experiences of our trip.